Laurence H. Watres

 Laurence Hawley Watres (July 18, 1882 – February 6, 1964) was an attorney and politician from Scranton, Pennsylvania.
 A Republican, he was most notable for his service as a member of the U.S. House of Representatives from 1923 to 1931.

-A native of Scranton, and the son of a prominent Pennsylvania political and business figure, Watres graduated from Princeton University and Harvard Law School and practiced in Scranton.
+A native of Scranton, and the son of a prominent Pennsylvania political and business figure, Watres graduated from Princeton University and Harvard Law School before practicing law in Scranton.
 In addition, he was involved in several businesses, as well as charitable and civic endeavors.
-A longtime National Guard member, Watres was a veteran of the Pancho Villa Expedition and World War I, and received the Distinguished Service Cross for wartime heroism during combat in France.
+A longtime member of the National Guard, Watres was a veteran of the Pancho Villa Expedition and World War I, earning the Distinguished Service Cross for wartime heroism during combat in France.

-In 1922, Watres was elected to the U.S. House. he was reelected three times, and served from 1923 to 1931.
+In 1922, Watres was elected to the U.S. House.
+He was reelected three times, and served from 1923 to 1931.
 During his Congressional service, Watres largely concentrated on veterans' issues and the regulation of the growing air mail and commercial aviation fields.
 He was not a candidate for reelection in 1930, and resumed practicing law in Scranton.
 In addition, he became the publisher of the Scranton Republican newspaper.

 In 1951, Watres moved to East Orange, New Jersey, where he lived in retirement.
-He died on February 6, 1954, while on vacation in San Germán, Puerto Rico.
+He died on February 6, 1964, while on vacation in San Germán, Puerto Rico.
 He was buried at Glenwood Mausoleum in Clarks Summit, Pennsylvania.

 Early life

 Laurence H. Watres was born in Scranton, Pennsylvania on July 18, 1882, the son of Louis Arthur Watres and Effie J. (Hawley) Watres.
-He attended the public schools of Scranton and The Hill School, then began attendance at Princeton University, from which he graduated with an AB degree in 1904.
+He attended the public schools of Scranton and The Hill School, before enrolling at Princeton University, where he graduated with an AB degree in 1904.

-After college, Watres attended Harvard Law School, and he received his LL.B. degree in 1907.
-He was admitted to the bar later in 1907 and commenced practice in Scranton.
+After college, Watres attended Harvard Law School and received his LL.B. degree in 1907.
+He was admitted to the bar later that year and commenced practice in Scranton.
 Watres was a lifelong bachelor; he never married, and had no children.

 Military career

 Early career

-In March 1899, Watres joined the Pennsylvania National Guard's Company K, 11th Infantry Regiment as a private, and he served until being discharged in November 1899.
+In March 1899, Watres joined the Pennsylvania National Guard's Company K, 11th Infantry Regiment as a private, and he served until his discharge in November 1899.
 In October 1907 he joined Company H, 13th Infantry Regiment as a private, and he advanced to corporal and sergeant before receiving his commission as a second lieutenant in July 1908.
 Watres was promoted to first lieutenant in September 1909, captain in March 1916, major in October 1918, and lieutenant colonel in April 1921.

 As a captain, Watres commanded Company C, 13th Infantry Regiment during its service on the Mexico–United States border as part of the Pancho Villa Expedition.